 Inclusion on the “New Music Friday” playlist was also found to substantially increase the likelihood that a song would be successful – even for unknown artists.
 Artists, of course, are more than aware of this; accordingly, Spotify’s vice president of content reports receiving thousands of emails a day from artists looking to be included on one of Spotify’s influential playlists – indeed, artists have even began to email his children asking them to petition their father to include them on one of these playlists.

-Not too far behind RapCaviar is “¡Viva Latino!” with 9 million followers, which as the name suggests is targeted at a Latin American audience, and which also aims to bring the music of the region to the rest of the world.
-It was, however, on “Baila Reggaeton”, with a little under 9 million followers, that you would have found a certain “Despacito” featuring on the very first day of its release, as well as J. Balvin’s “Mi Gente”.
+Not too far behind RapCaviar is “¡Viva Latino!” with 10.6 million followers, brings Latin American music to the world.
+It was, however, on “Baila Reggaeton”, with a little under 10 million followers, that you would have found a certain “Despacito” featuring on the very first day of its release, as well as J. Balvin’s huge hit “Mi Gente”.

 The structure goes a lot deeper.
 Spotify has a “pyramid” of around 500 Latin playlists, through which songs usually must work their way before reaching the pinnacle of ¡Viva Latino!

 While it commands nowhere near the legion of followers of RapCaviar or ¡Viva Latino!, the “Hipster International” playlist, curated by Napster creator Sean Parker is credited with launching the career of Kiwi artist Lorde, who has gone on to become one of the world’s biggest musicians.
 The power of the Spotify playlist cannot be understated.

 In 2017, Spotify was accused of peppering mood-based playlists with fake artists, that had hundreds of thousands of plays, yet seemingly no other presence.
 A strong denial was issued, with an investigation by The Verge reporting that the music was largely composed by small artists working under aliases, many working for small labels that collaborate with Spotify.